What Is Zero Waste?

 Of course, the real answer is far more complex than that because it involves a redefinition of how we see our resources flow into waste and back again.

 Like any Kant or Hegel, the philosophy of zero waste is a lot less simple than plastic = bad.
-That’s why we’re here to shine some light on the subject, and help you understand how zero waste goes beyond you opting to shop in bulk.
+That’s why we’re here to shine some light on the subject, and help you understand how zero waste goes beyond you opting to shop at some online bulk store.

 So let’s talk trash, and how zero waste seeks to eliminate it at the very source.